SLAPaper/sd-webui-pe/README.md

 # sd-webui-pe

-English version is at the bottom
+Tips: English version is at the bottom

+For online using, checkout the [HuggingFace Space](https://huggingface.co/spaces/SLAPaper/roborovski-superprompt-v1)

 ## 2023/11/04 更新